ykwei7/Track-O/docs/DeveloperGuide.md

 Step 4: `BobWithoutLesson` is then used to replace the `Bob` at the original index 2, and model resets the displayed list to show the full list of tutee once again.

-### Education Level of tutees

-Education level is a compulsory parameter when adding a new tutee.
-It requires the flag `l/`, followed by the abbreviation of the respective education level.
-Abbreviations can only contain 2 characters: the first letter of the education level in lowercase, followed by the year of study.

 ### Find
 ``FindCommand` allows tutors to filter the `tuteelist` according to the keywords supplied.
 The supported fields for `FindCommand`
 includes: `name`, `level`, `subject`, `overdue`.